gamtiq/frontend-tools/README.md

 ### Analysis, performance, optimization <a name="analysis"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * [Bundle Buddy](https://github.com/samccone/bundle-buddy) - a tool to help you find source code duplication across your javascript chunks/splits.
+* [Front-End Performance Checklist](https://github.com/thedaviddias/Front-End-Performance-Checklist) - an exhaustive list of elements you should check or at least be aware of, as a Front-End developer and apply to your project.
 * [Lighthouse](https://developers.google.com/web/tools/lighthouse/) - an open-source, automated tool for improving the quality of web pages.
 It has audits for performance, accessibility, progressive web apps, and more.
 * [Optimize your libraries with webpack](https://github.com/GoogleChromeLabs/webpack-libs-optimizations) - tips to make your webpack bundle smaller.
 * [Size Limit](https://github.com/ai/size-limit) - calculate the real cost of your JS for end users and throws an error if the cost exceeds the limit.